Screening for Sparse Online Learning: Screening for online algorithms

-\begin{remark}[Online screening is {\it not} safe] Though our screening rule is adapted from gap safe rule, which is guaranteed to be safe, \ie only removes useless features and keeps all the active ones.
-Algorithm \ref{algo:screen} is {\em not} guaranteed to be safe.
+Though our screening rule is adapted from gap-safe rule, which is guaranteed to be safe, \ie only removes useless features and keeps all the active ones, applying Algorithm \ref{algo:screen} {\it alone} is {\em not} guaranteed to be safe.
 This is due to the fact that the rule we derive is with respect to the online objective $\bar P^{(t)}$ which is not the original objective \eqref{eq:onlineprob}.
-As a result, potentially our screening rule can falsely remove useful features, which makes it not safe.
-However, this can be avoided by incorporating safe guard step, for instance, we can combine Algorithm \ref{algo:screen} with the strong rules developed in \cite{tibshirani2012strong} to avoid false removal. \end{remark}
+As a result, potentially our screening rule can falsely remove useful features.
+However, this can be avoided by incorporating safe guard step, for instance, we can combine Algorithm \ref{algo:screen} with the strong rules developed in~\cite{tibshirani2012strong} to avoid false removal.